Aribababa/Microcontrollers/STM32F4/FPU/readme.md

 #endif
 ```

-Next, add the following directives to the IDEs
+Next, add the following directives to the IDE
 <br>
 __FPU_USED = 1  <br>
 __FPU_PRESENT = 1